Latest SeedProd News

 Since WooCommerce is self-hosted, you’ll need to upgrade your hosting plan as soon as you see more website traffic.
 This is because your starter hosting plan will run out of resources as you grow.

-Luckily there are many ways to handle your growth because you’re in full control of your website.
+Luckily, there are many ways to handle your growth because you’re in full control of your website.
 Even though the hosting costs will increase, you’ll have more control over the features you upgrade without paying for resources you won’t use.

 WooCommerce scalability